-One of the challenges new gardeners face is how to determine how much sunlight an area gets.
-The best way to figure it out is to measure hours of sunlight in your garden, and create a garden sun chart.
-Don’t worry, it’s easy.
-In this post, I’m going to show you exactly how to determine the sun exposure in your garden.
+One of the challenges new gardeners face is how to determine the exact amount of sun exposure each area gets.
+The best way to figure it out is to observe the sunlight patterns in your yard and garden, and then chart it out.
+It’s easy to do and in this post, I’m going to show you exactly how, step by step.

 If you haven’t figured out how many hours of sunlight your garden gets yet, or you haven’t done it in a while, it’s a good exercise.

-You might be surprised to realize that your “full sun garden” is really a partial shade garden… or that your “shade garden” gets more sun than you thought (aha! no wonder those shade plants are burning!).
+You might be surprised to realize that your “full sun garden” is really partial shade, or that your “shade garden” gets more sun than you thought (aha! no wonder those plants keep burning out).

-To measure hours of sunlight in your garden, start early in the morning right after the sun rises.
+To measure the hours of sunlight in your garden choose a sunny day, and plan start first thing in the morning.

 You could even take this onto a larger scale to determine the sun exposure of your entire backyard, front yard or the whole property, and track everything in one chart.